Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnam's rice export price is currently higher than that of countries like Thailand and Pakistan.

-The reason why Vietnam's rice prices are far above its competitors is that Vietnam has not yet reached the peak harvest season for the Autumn-Winter rice crop.
+The reason why Vietnam's rice prices are so far above its competitors is that Vietnam has not yet reached the peak harvest of the Autumn-Winter rice crop.
 In addition, the amount of commercial rice and the ability to export from now until the end of the year is not much, only about 1 million tons.
 Meanwhile, countries such as Thailand, Myanmar, Pakistan and especially India are preparing to enter the peak harvest of the main rice crop of the year.
 Therefore, in these countries, production is abundant and prices have slightly decreased.

 Regarding the price of rice in the coming time, opinions say that it is very difficult to make an accurate prediction because the world rice market depends on many factors.
-"In October 2023 - when the Indian crop is harvested and the Indian Government sells goods to import new crops, the price of world rice may continue to decrease.
+"In October 2023 - when the Indian crop is harvested and the Indian Government sells to import new crops, the price of world rice may continue to decrease.
 If the Indian Government continues to maintain the current ban, the price of rice will still be maintained" - Mr. Dinh Minh Tam, Director of Co May Company Limited commented.

 In fact, rice consumption demand continues to be high in major importing countries.
 Specifically, in the Philippines, as of September 15, the Philippines imported only about 2.4 million tons of rice while the US Department of Agriculture forecasts that the country's rice import volume for the whole year will reach 3.5 million tons.

 In addition, although Malaysia is a rice producing country, it still needs to import up to 30% to ensure domestic consumption and reserve requirements.
 Specifically, according to the press, in Malaysia, domestic white rice is a controlled commodity with a price ceiling of 26 ringgit (5.54 USD) per 10 kg.
-However, the rice production industry can only meet 70% of demand.
+However, the rice production industry can only meet 70% of the demand.
 Therefore, the country imports white rice mainly from India, Pakistan, Thailand, Vietnam and Cambodia.

 Regarding rice output, according to the General Statistics Office, the whole year of 2023, rice output will reach 43-43.4 million tons, an increase of about 650-700 thousand tons compared to 2022, exceeding 170 thousand tons compared to the plan of the rural agriculture sector in 2023.
-According to the General Statistics Office's estimate, it is possible to achieve 7.5 million tons of rice for export in 2023 while still ensuring domestic food security.
+According to the General Statistics Office's estimate, it is possible to achieve 7.5 million tons of rice exports in 2023 while still ensuring domestic food security.

 Source link